galanonym/dotfiles/ranger/ranger.md

     You can add startup commands in "r" alias in bashrc in dotfiles

-Sort marked first, hidden last
-More file info in main pane
+Sort marked first, hidden last jore file info in main pane